coderain21/personal/README.md

 # Portfolio Website
-My portfolio website show-casing my skillset, favourite projects and certificates from one of the biggest blockchain academies - Moralis Academy.
+My portfolio website show-casing my skillset, favourite projects and certificates.

 Please leave a ⭐ if you like it.